 The pillars of Eni's circular strategy are as follows:

-- sustainable raw materials: i.e. to work less with virgin inputs and move towards the use of materials of biological origin or those coming from production process waste;
+- sustainable raw materials: processing less virgin materials and moving towards organic materials or those deriving from production waste;

-- reuse, recycling and recovery: through processes which recover raw material from waste products and the reuse of water and land, as well as the recovery of waste;
+- reuse, recycle and recover through the recovery of raw materials from waste products, the reuse of water and land, and the recovery of waste;

 - useful life extension: promoting sustainability by giving new life to assets.